MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Backpacks

 Backpack of Disentanglement (8,000 gold) - Ropes, cables, strings, yarn, wires, cords, and other such objects cannot get entangled inside this backpack.
-If a tangled mess of cords is placed in the Backpack of Disentanglement, then they will reorder into neatly-wrapped bundles.
+If a tangled mess of cords is placed in the Backpack of Disentanglement, then they will reorder into neatly-wrapped bundles whenever you are not looking.

 Sparkster (Backpack) (50,000 gold) - Constant *Levitate*, except with the ability to do a 100-foot rocket dash in a straight line once per minute.